angezid/auto-complete.js/README.md

 ## Description

-When user is typing in an editable element, the library checks for the specified trigger character(s) and following (query) character(s).
+When user is typing in an editable element, the library checks for the specified trigger character(s) and following (query) character(s) (control by RegExp).
-If condition is met, it performs searching in provided suggestion array.
+If condition is met (involve `threshold` opt.), it performs searching (affected by `maxResults` opt.) in provided suggestion array.
 If searching succeeds, it displays a suggestion list.
-When desired item is clicked, the *query* part is replaced by the suggestion.
+When desired item is clicked, the *query* part is replaced by the suggestion (can be change on `select` callback).

 It has the two searching mode:
 * starts with typed sequence